Can you promote your freelance services with no budget? Learn how to find clients as a freelancer with these low-cost marketing strategies.

-The more information you know about what stimulates the interest of your customers, it will be easier to use a series of marketing strategies that will help you increase business revenue.
+The more information you know about what stimulates the interest of your customers, the easier it will be to use low-cost marketing strategies that will help you increase business revenue.

 Marketing a small business is an art unto itself.
 It is the first and most critical step to gaining new leads and customers and is the cornerstone for success.
-Effective marketing can mean the difference between a business just getting by, and that same business thriving.
+Effective marketing can mean the difference between your freelance business just getting by or thriving.